The 15 Counties Most At Risk For Cancer

-According to the EPA, the average American has a cancer risk of 36 in a million if exposed to the toxins in the air over the course of their lifetime.
+According to a report released by the EPA yesterday, the average American has a cancer risk of 36 in a million if exposed to the toxins in the air over the course of their lifetime.

-That means for every million people, 36 will contract cancer from the air.
+That means for a million people, 36 will contract cancer from the air.

 We’ve assembled the fifteen counties with the most toxic air pollution in the country.
 The EPA says anything over 100 in a million is unacceptable.
 Luckily, only four counties fit that description.
 We hope you don’t live in them.

-Note: *UPDATE: Previous version of this entry wrongly featured a photo and a comment about New River Gorge Bridge, which is in Fayette County, WV -- not in Brooke County.